Last Updated on January 16, 2023 by DMEditor

 Free version available for up to 12 users (limited storage).
 The CRM+ plan starts at $55 per month.

-Built for enterprise-level nonprofit organizations, Blackbaud CRM can update information in real-time even when users are entering data from smartphones.
+Built for enterprise-level nonprofit organizations, Blackbaud CRM can update information in real-time even when users are entering donor profile data from smartphones.

 Features like ResearchPoint (identifies connections, wealth, etc.) and lead tracking help you follow a contact from initial contribution to becoming a major donor.